anaellle/ProjWeb_GenomeAnnot/README.md

 <br>
 <sub>1.
 Université Paris-Saclay

-Master 2 Web Project for functional annotation and analysis of bacterial genomes
+Master 2 Web Project for functional annotation and analysis of bacterial genomes.
+The goal was to produce a website allowing users to create an account with different roles and differents actions associted.
+The website enables to look at the database, visualize genomes, get the list of genes and peptides associated etc. Users can upload information to the database using a formular with fasta files.

 ### Requirements
 Django version 4.2.7. <br>